ppgcourseUB/ppgcourse2023/Molecular_Dating.Jesus_Lozano-Fernandez/README.md

 ## Data description and access

 The tutorial contains four folders. `NodeDating/` and `TotalEvidence/` folders contain the `data/` & `scripts/` subfolders to run the two exercises proposed.
-Within `Outuput_Exercises_Solved/`, you can find `output/` folders with the results of the proposed analyses that were previously ran (in case you experience problems or want to double check your results).
+Within `Outuput_Exercises_Solved/`, you can find `output/` folders with the results of a Node Dating and Total Evidence analyses that were previously ran (in case you experience problems or want to double check your results).
 A fourth `img/` folder  contains the images embedded in the `/README.md` file.

 ***